 “You are so wrong if you think Yoga is about what’s going on in this room.
 About bending, stretching, breathing, sweating on this yoga mat.
 Yoga is about whether or not you can keep this breath, slow, nonreactive breathing through your nose, when somebody flips you off on the freeway in L.A. and you keep that breath and you don’t fall into that.” ~ Rev. Ed.
 Bacon

-With all of the craze out there about Yoga and the variety of classes available, it can be hard to know what Yoga really is.
-In today’s world, the focus often leans towards physical exercise and stretching, but Yoga extends beyond the physical to something much much deeper:
+With all of the craze out there about yoga and the variety of classes available, it can be hard to know what yoga really is.
+In today’s world, the focus often leans towards physical exercise and stretching, but yoga extends beyond the physical to something much, much deeper. yoga is:

-It’s an art - a passage to the soul mastered through a series of asanas (poses) aligned with conscious breath and designed to harmonize the body, mind, and spirit.
+An Art - A passage to the soul mastered through a series of asanas (poses) aligned with conscious breath and designed to harmonize the body, mind, and spirit.

-It’s a science - dedicated to utilizing body and breath to unite us with the one Universal energy that is everything.
+A Science - Dedicated to utilizing body and breath to unite us with the one Universal energy that is everything.

-It’s about creating balance - so we may live in harmony with the greater whole.
+About Creating Balance - So we may live in harmony with the greater whole.

-Niyama refers to the attitude we adopt towards ourselves or achieving self-purification through discipline and rules which include saucha (purity), santosha (contentment), tapas (discipline), svadhyaya (self-study or awareness), Ishvara Pranidhana (surrender to whatever you consider Divine).
+Niyama refers to the attitude we adopt towards ourselves or achieving self-purification through discipline and rules, which include saucha (purity), santosha (contentment), tapas (discipline), svadhyaya (self-study or awareness), and Ishvara Pranidhana (surrender to what you consider Divine).

-Postures used to prepare the body for meditation or mastering the body to sit still for meditation.
+Asanas are postures used to prepare the body for meditation, or mastering the body to sit still for meditation.
 Ancient yogis used asanas to free the body of tensions and restlessness, allowing them to sit in contemplation for lengthy periods of time.
-It wasn’t viewed as an exercise or way to stay fit like it is today.
+They weren't used simply as an exercise, or way to stay fit, like much of the world views them today.